neseleznev/ulg-mscn/README.md

 **log_stats** every minute aggregates statistics prints it.
 However all of this covered in the code.

+Unfortunately, we're not able to resolve host names or get tree topology inside Controller lifecycle, so implementation hardly depends on environment variables:
+* DEPTH
+* FANOUT
+* HOSTS
+They have the same meaning like in previous part.

 #### 3. Filtering
 In order to check whether two MAC-addresses belongs to the same tenant, TenantMatched object is instantiates and passes to Controller.